SysSec-KAIST/LTESniffer/README.md

 - At least 16Gb RAM
 - 256 Gb SSD storage
 ### SDR
-Currently, LTESniffer only supports 2 USRP B210 (B200 is on testing and will be updated soon).
-The USRP B210 **MUST** be equipped with GPSDO, because LTESniffer requires highly precise synchronization between 2 B210, which can be achieved by using GPSDO.
+Currently, LTESniffer only supports 2 USRP B-series (B200/B210).
+Both USRP B2xx(s) **MUST** be equipped with GPSDO because LTESniffer utilizes the timestamp from GPSDO to adjust uplink/downlink RF samples and achieve precise synchronization between uplink-downlink channels.
 Other SDRs have not been tested.
 Note that it is nearly impossible to operate LTESniffer in uplink sniffing mode without GPSDO.

 ### Installation
 The Dependencies and initial setup are similar to when using a single USRP device, please refer to [main branch README][main-readme].